trafiklab/trafiklab.se/content/data/using-trafiklab-data/best-practices/keeping-api-keys-secret.md

 Your API keys are personal, and you should try to keep them secret.
 You shouldn't try hard, but just, you know, don't post them in plain text on the internet.

-{% hint style="danger" %} Others using your API key might lead to your API key hitting its quota.
+{{% warning %}} Others using your API key might lead to your API key hitting its quota.
 We cannot reset your API usage for this, and will not upgrade your key for this.
-If your key is being abused, assigning a new API key will not fix these issues either, unless you take measures to prevent abuse. {% endhint %}
+If your key is being abused, assigning a new API key will not fix these issues either, unless you take measures to prevent abuse. {{% /warning %}}

 While you should keep the above disclaimer in mind, you can relax a bit as we do not know of any cases in where keys got abused.
 You can find some tips on handling your API keys below.